maryia-smantsar/warhol-case-study/README.md

 ---

-## Building the Screens: From First Impression to Final Ticket
+## Building the screens: from first Impression to final ticket

-### The First Screen Has One Job: Set the Tone
+### The first screen has one job: set the tone

 No welcome message.
 No tagline.
 Just a grid of Warhol portraits — instantly recognizable, zero explanation needed.
 The language selector sits quietly in the corner, visible to anyone who needs it.